ghivert/touche-coule/README.md

 - `place` is the first function called by the contract after registering the ship.
 It should returns the place of the ship.
 - `update` is called after the ship is placed on the board.
 For some implementation reasons, the place can, in some times, not be given.
 You can use that information, or not.
 - Finally, `fire` is run at each turn, and should try to touch a ship by returning a position (x, y).
+- Deploy the contract with a proper deployment.
+- Register the ship on the Main contract.
+- Do all the same steps with a second ship and a second player.
+- Test your implementation with the turn function.

+Pro tip: you can automate the ship deployment and registering with the deployments.